pegasus-web/age-gate/README.md

 		errorInvalidMonth: 'The month you entered is invalid',
 		errorInvalidDay: 'The day you entered is invalid',
 		errorNotOldEnough: 'You are not old enough to enter this site',
-		loginViaSocialMedia: 'Log in with'
+		loginViaSocialMedia: 'Log in with',
-		unableToGetSocialData: ''
+		unableToGetSocialData: '',
 		yesNoQuestion: 'Are you old enough to enter this site?',
 		yes: 'Yes',
 		no: 'No',